Tax identifiers

 How we select tax identifiers

-Digital River first searches for applicable tax identifiers that are directly attached to a checkout or invoice.
+Digital River first searches for applicable tax identifiers directly attached to a checkout or invoice.
 This is true whether you're checking out a guest customer or a registered customer.

 However, when it's a registered checkout and that customer has associated tax identifiers that are applicable, and those tax identifiers are not yet attached, we apply them as well.

-If no tax identifiers are directly attached to a checkout or invoice, and it's a guest customer making the purchase, we don't use any tax identifiers when computing taxes.
+If no tax identifiers are directly attached to a checkout or invoice and the customer is a guest, we don't use any tax identifiers when computing taxes.

 Managing tax identifiers